MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Experiments

-\textbf{Metrics and baselines.} We evaluate the methods based on three metrics: (1) Success rate ({SR}), (2) Collision rate ({CR}), (3) Weighted travel time ({WTT}, the average time of successful episodes divided by success rate).
-For each method and scene, 100 episodes are rolled out to compute the three metrics.
+\textbf{Metrics and baselines.} On the public InternVLA-N1 System-1 benchmark, we report two standard metrics: Success Rate ({SR}) and Success weighted by Path Length ({SPL}).
+On our custom IsaacLab benchmark, we report three metrics: (1) Success Rate ({SR}), (2) Collision Rate ({CR}), and (3) Weighted Travel Time ({WTT}), where {WTT} is defined as the average completion time of successful episodes divided by the SR. For the IsaacLab evaluation, each method is rolled out for 100 episodes in each scene.
+We compare MM-Nav against DD-PPO, iPlanner, ViPlanner, LoGoPlanner, InternVLA-N1(S1), NavDP, and SIDP on the public benchmark, and against iPlanner, ViPlanner, and NavDP in the custom IsaacLab environments.